Antarctica, South Georgia & Falkland Islands

 Home » 19 Day Ocean Victory: Antarctica, South Georgia & Falkland Islands

-- Day 4-7: South Shetland Islands, Antarctic Peninsula, Antarctic Sound
+- Day 4 to 7: South Shetland Islands, Antarctic Peninsula, Antarctic Sound

 - Day 19: Disembarkation in Ushuaia

-Day 4-7: South Shetland Islands, Antarctic Peninsula, Antarctic Sound
+Day 4 to 7: South Shetland Islands, Antarctic Peninsula, Antarctic Sound

 Over the next days, we will enjoy a safe and exciting Antarctic experience explorers of yesteryear could only dream of.